Ashishkumarpanda/IPL-prediction/README.md

 #####        6)by how many wicket it will win
 #####        7)dl method is applied or not?

-#### The model will the predict which team has higher chances to win between Team 1 and Team 2
+#### The model will then predict which team has higher chances to win between Team 1 and Team 2